-If your engagement and referral traffic is going up, that’s also a good sign.
+If your influencer marketing KPIs like engagement and referral traffic is going up, that’s also a good sign.
 Comments and shares (instead of just likes) indicate that your audience is highly engaged and cares about your content.
 And you can measure website referral traffic you’re getting from influencers, too: Add UTM parameters to a URL to create a unique link for each influencer.

 Pay attention to what people are saying about your brand.
 This will help you get a feel for anyways your brand’s perception may be shifting.
 When done right, influencer marketing can almost serve as a type of PR for your business.
 Look at comments on your posts and analyze their tone of voice.

 Finally, long-term, influencer marketing can increase sales, too.
 This probably won’t happen right away.
 But eventually, a solid Instagram influencer marketing strategy will help you build a loyal audience of customers.

 So you want to be an influencer?
 Take a look at these basic tips and learn how to get started.

 It’s important to understand that there are a few different categories, or sizes, of influencers.
 An influencer is simply defined as a person who is perceived to have a lot of social influence in their field.
 A micro-influencer is defined as an influencer that has between 10,000 and 100,000 followers.